Oluwapelumi99/Yoga-Club/README.md

 ## Manual Testing
-<li>I tested this page works severally using different browsers : Chrome , safari , firefox.</li>
+<li>I tested that this page works severally using different browsers : Chrome , safari , firefox.</li>
 <li>I tested this site is responsive using the different sizes of devices.</li>
 <li>I tested the navigation links are working by opening them over and over.
 A table has been added below to confirm that I was taken to the appropriate pages after clicking on the links.</li>
 <table>